chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 This is helpful if you'd like to reduce clutter on the main deployments screen without discarding the information the completed report contains.

 You can access archived deployments from the `Reports -> Deployments` page in the left sidebar of the CCM dashboard.

+## Deployment Statuses

+This is a list of all the statuses that a deployment step or whole deployment can report as.
+They are listed in order of processing order as a new deployment runs.

+### Ready

+This deployment status is presented once a deployment enters the active state.
+It is now waiting for the next agent check-in to grab the deployment from CCM.

+### Unreachable

+This deployment status is reported when a deployment is queued up in Central Management.
+But the client machine agent is unable to receive to accept the deployment.
+This is usually the status given when a deployment step or whole deployment reaches its execution timeout.
+This can be a client or sever side error.
+It's best to check both the central-management-service.log file on the server as well as the chocolatey-agent.log file on the client to investigate if you receive this status.

+### Active

+This deployment status is given once the agent on the client machine accepts the deployment from CCM.
+It then begins processing the deployment and also reports back to Central Management that is has started this deployment step.

+### Inconclusive

+This deployment status is reported when a deployment step has gone to active, but Central Management doesn't get a reply back as to the status of the deployment step running on the client machine.
+It is best to look at the chocolatey-agent.log file from the client machine as to why it was not able to report back to Central Management.

+### Cancelled

+This status is reported anytime a deployment step or deployment as a whole is manually cancelled by someone.

+### Success

+This deployment status indicates the step completed and reported back as successful.

+### Failed

+This deployment status indicates the deployment failed for some reason.
+You can click the `View Log` button on the individual deployment step to get more data as why the failure may have occured.

+### Unknown

+This status is reported when a deployment step or deployment as a whole cannot be interpreted by Central Management and placed into one of the other statuses.
+This should only happen in the case of a bug.
+If you get this status please reach out to us via the means listed when running `choco support`.

 ## FAQ